Monodromy problem and Tangential center-focus problem for product of generic lines in $\mathbb{P}^2$

 We compute the intersection matrix for the vanishing cycles associated with the rational map given by the quotient of products of lines in general position.
 Inspired by the work of N. A'Campo \cite{ACampo} we calculate the intersection between vanishing cycles using the real part of the graph of the rational map in the real plane.
-This computation is done in Theorem \ref{maintheorem1}.
-The non-trivial part of this calculation lies in the vanishing cycles that appear with the points of indeterminacy. \\
+This computation is done in Proposition \ref{maintheorem1}.\\

 Let $F:\p^2\dashedrightarrow\p$ be a rational map given by $F(x,y,z)=\frac{P(x,y,z)}{Q(x,y,z)}$, where $P,Q\in \R[x,y,z]$ are relative prime in $\C[x,y,z]$.
 We suppose that the critical points and indeterminacy points of $F$ are in the real part of the local chart $z=1$, and they are isolated.
 Consider the real curves given by $C_P=\{P=0\}$, $C_Q=\{Q=0\}$.
 Thus, the critical points of $F$ are in one to one correspondence with the points of self intersections of $C_P$ and relatively compact components of its complement, with the points of self intersection of $C_Q$ and relatively compact components of its complement, also, with the relatively compacts components in the intersection of $C_P$ and $C_Q$.
 To define the intersection matrix to the homology $H_1(F^{-1}(b))$, we can consider a perturbation of $F$, such that the critical points are non-degenerate critical points \cite{singularnold}.